by Alan Isaac

 When you have presented your completed project in written chapters to the satisfaction of the chair of your committee, you and your committee will set a date for a dissertation defense.
 At this time, your committee will consider the dissertation as a whole.
 At this point, if (and this could be a significant "if") you have followed our comments throughout the process, further comments usually will be few.

-Nevertheless, until the committee approves the dissertation, further work may remain.
+Nevertheless, until the committee gives final approval of the dissertation, further work may remain.
 Typically, the version presented at the defense is not approved ``as is".
 Instead, we will enter what I consider an explicit contract detailing the additional work you need to do to satisfy the committee.
 When that work is done, you will have completed your dissertation.

 Recapitulating, the dissertation process will involve a continual evaluation---on a chapter-by-chapter basis---of your written work by your committee, and I stress that the dissertation is not finished until it is approved by all members of the committee.